 Jostling through the crowds for a Devil’s Throat view from the Brazil side

 At the park entrance we found a gigantic queue to buy tickets, but soon noticed that it was possible to get them from self-service machines over to the side.
 Not many others seem to have realised this, and so we were able to save some time.
-The entrance fee was around USD $20 each.
+The entrance fee is around USD $32 each in 2026.

-As with the Argentina side, prices have risen a bit since, and it’s also possible to book a tour to the Brazilian side of Iguassu Falls with entrance ticket.
+As with the Argentina side, prices have risen a bit since, and it’s also possible to book a tour to the Brazilian side of Iguassu Falls with entrance ticket, which includes a pick up in Foz do Iguaçu and pre-paid tickets so you can skip the queues, making it an easier trip if you’d rather avoid making all the arrangements yourself.

 Ready with our tickets, we faced a further half-hour queue to get on a bus up to the falls.
 Unlike the Argentina side it was not possible to get to the falls by foot, and so there was no option but to take the bus.